 GCHB 6150 TAIWAN STRATEGIES TO COMMUNITY HEALTH PRACTICES (2) - offered in Summer Intercession (Chen / Seal)

-This course provides a field study opportunity in Taiwan for the aims of learning global public health practices, cross-cultural communication and interaction, and alternative community health strategies.
-A maximum of 15 students each from Tulane University and from Asia University in Taiwan will be paired to form cross-cultural teams to research and solve community health problems identified in the field study.
-In this course students will be housed at the Asia University campus.
-They will visit health organizations at national, provincial, city, county, and community levels.
-Lectures and discussions will be provided by faculty from both universities and practitioners in Taiwan.
-At the end of the course, student teams will submit written papers and will present project papers in class.
-Additionally, all students will submit an individual field study report.
-View Course Objectives
+This course provides a field study opportunity in Taiwan for the aim of learning global public health practices, cross-culture communication and interaction, and alternative community health strategies.
+10 – 12 students from partner Universities in Taiwan (Asia University and China Medical University) are paired with 10-12 students from Tulane University to form cross-cultural teams to research and solve develop a plan to address community health concerns at the national, provincial, city, provincial and/or community levels.
+Lectures and discussions will be provided by experienced faculty from university partners, government officials, and field-based practitioners in Taiwan.
+The cross-cultural student teams are required to make a power point presentation on their identified community health concern and submit a written field report.

 GCHB 6160 INTRODUCTION TO MANAGEMENT OF COMMUNITY BASED ORGANIZATIONS(2)- offered in Fall (Begalieva)